 Sharing an excerpt from the book Smart Risks: How small grants are helping to solve some of the world’s biggest problems.
-Chapter 17 was authored by Thousand Currents’ Executive Director, Rajasvini Bhansali.
+Chapter 17 was authored by Thousand Currents’ former Executive Director, Rajasvini Bhansali.

 In this new volume of 30 essays, 22 authors (including Thousand Currents’ Director of Philanthropic Partnerships Rajiv Khanna and board member Sasha Rabsey) explore how responsive grantmaking, focused on grassroots wisdom and close connections, can make a lasting impact in the Global South.